slowenthal/cql_kernel/README.md

 =====
 Build using:

-    python setup.py sdist
+    python -m build

 Implementation Notes
 ====================

-1. The file cqlsh.py was ported from 3.11 and converted using 2to3 to python3
+1. The script cqlsh.py was ported from 3.11 and converted using 2to3 to python3
     syntax

     <https://github.com/apache/cassandra/blob/cassandra-3.11.10/bin/cqlsh.py>